Pokéfuta: Distribution

-As of November 2021, there were over 200 Pokéfuta installed across 22 prefectures of Japan, with Miyagi Prefecture having the most installations with 35 manholes.
+As of March 2025, there were 379 Pokéfuta installed across 35 prefectures of Japan, with Miyagi Prefecture having the most installations with 35 manholes.
 The prefecture has a Pokéfuta for each of its 35 municipalities.
 This compared to the around 100 installed by August 2020.
 Hokkaido had 34 covers, Miyazaki Prefecture hosted 26 spots, while Tokyo Prefecture hosted 12.
 One notable location is in the remote village of Ogasawara in Tokyo Prefecture, located over 1,000 km away from Tokyo proper and featuring four Pokéfuta.
 The Tōhoku region, heavily damaged by the 2011 Tōhoku earthquake and tsunami, contains the highest concentration – one third of the covers were located there as of March 2021.

 Each manhole cover had a unique design, featuring one or more Pokémon.
 In some cases, the choice of the featured Pokémon was related to the location – for example, Eevee was chosen for Ibusuki due to wordplay ("Ibusuki" (いぶすき, ibusuki) rhymes with "I like Eevee" (イーブイ好き, Ībui suki)), and in some prefectures a specific Pokémon is consistently featured – such as in Hokkaido, Tottori, and Fukushima where all covers featured the Pokémon Vulpix, Sandshrew/Sandslash and Chansey respectively, which had been selected as the prefectures' "Pokémon ambassadors".
 Many of the cover designs also feature local tourist attractions at their locations.
 The covers are used as "Pokéstops" in the mobile game Pokémon Go.
 Official merchandise featuring the designs on the manhole covers have also been released.